mfGWU/module20_finalproject/README.md

 SciKitLearn is the ML library we'll be using to create a classifier especifically Logistic Regression and Support Vector Machines (SVM)  models.
 Our training and testing setup is sklearn.model_selection importing the train_test_split.

 ### Dashboard
-We will employ Tableau to build a dashboard to present results and the presentation was finalized in Google Slides.
+We will employ Tableau to build a dashboard to present results and the presentation was finalized in Google Slides which was saved as PDF (Predicting Crimes Google Slides.pdf).

 # Description of the communication protocols